-The financial statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards ('Ind AS') specified under section 133 of the Companies Act, 2013, ("the Act").
-All amounts included in the financial statements are reported in lakks of Indian Rupees ('Rupees' or '₹') and are rounded to the nearest lakks, except per share data and unless stated otherwise.
+The financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015 (as amended) notified under Section 133 of the Companies Act, 2013 ("the Act") Act, as amended from time to time, and other relevant provisions of the Act to the extent applicable.

+All the amounts included in the financial statements are reported in Lakhs of Indian Rupees ('Rupees' or ₹) and are rounded to the nearest Lakhs, except per share data and unless stated otherwise.